Fr Frank Brennan SJ AO

 His contact and involvement with people who are poor, vulnerable and disadvantaged began early in his priestly ministry when he worked in the inner Sydney parish of Redfern with priest activist Father Ted Kennedy.
 In every role he has had since, he has been amplifying the voice of conscience, especially the voice of those who are marginalised.

-Frank is an adjunct professor at the Australian Centre for Christianity and Culture.
+Frank is professor at the P M Glynn Institute at the Australian Catholic University and research professor at the Australian Centre for Christianity and Culture.
 He is also the superior of the Jesuit community at Xavier House in Canberra.